FluffyPaw/yifftag/README.md

 ### Description

+When a joke with friends goes to far and you're a developer.
 Yifftag is a python program for adding e621 or inkbunny tags to your favorites foxes and kitten pictures.
 Its work by searching the md5 of each pictures on e621 and inkbunny API.

 **Note : Program use Exif and its only work with jpg picture format.**